Overview

 Step 5: Account for Variables That Change Real-World Cost

-- Highway driving improves mileage by 15-20% compared to stop-start city traffic, since the engine avoids constant idling and re-acceleration.
-A trip that's mostly highway can come in below the baseline estimate.
+Air conditioning reduces mileage by roughly 5-10%.
+Continuous AC use on a hot-weather trip can turn a ₹1,875 estimate into roughly ₹2,000-2,065.
+Highway driving improves mileage by 15-20% compared to stop-start city traffic, since the engine avoids constant idling and re-acceleration, so a trip that's mostly highway can come in below the baseline estimate.
+Heavy loads or roof cargo reduce mileage by 5-15%, with roof-mounted cargo carrying a bigger penalty than equivalent weight inside the vehicle because of increased wind resistance at speed.

 Common Mistakes to Avoid

 Not accounting for fuel price differences across states.
 On long interstate trips, assuming a single fuel price for the entire journey ignores meaningful regional tax differences.
-Checking prices at a few points along the route, especially near state borders, can meaningfully change where it makes sense to refuel.
+Checking prices at a few points along the route, especially near state borders, can change where it makes sense to refuel.

 Formula & Methodology